victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

 # Using Views in Android Screenlets [](id=using-views-in-android-screenlets)

 Using a Liferay Screens *View*, you can set your Screenlet's UI components, behavior, and style.
-They let you focus on a Screenlet's UI and UX, without having to worry about its core functionality.
+Views let you focus on a Screenlet's UI and UX, without having to worry about its core functionality.
 Liferay's Screenlets come with several Views, and more are being developed by Liferay and the community.
 A Liferay Screenlet's Views are specified in its [reference documentation](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-android).
-This tutorial shows you how to use Views in Android Screenlets.
+This tutorial starts off with some basic information about Views, and concludes by showing you how to use Views in Android Screenlets.
 It's straightforward; you'll master using Views in no time!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ImAcH3JHYug" frameborder="0" allowfullscreen></iframe>

+## Understanding Views

 Here are some View layer components you should understand: